 Next on our stop today is the fearsome and Jurassic Crocodilians.
 It is always intriguing to watch these huge reptiles in their swampy home at the San Diego Zoo.
 The swamp is large and these big boys are right at home.

-The long snouted Indian Gharial is Jurassic at the San Diego Zoo.
+The long-snouted Indian Gharial is Jurassic at the San Diego Zoo.
 This Crocodilian with his thick skin and cold blood quite often strikes terror in the hearts of those who see him.
-For others it is just a very healthy respect.
+For others, it is just very healthy respect.
 Crocodilians are very efficient hunters, have excellent hearing and keen eyesight.

 Crocodilians are meat eaters and will eat whatever they can catch in or near the water.
 Some favorite dinner delights are fish, birds, monkeys, turtles, frogs, pigs, and even deer and buffalo.
 It all depends on the size of the Crock.
 If they can catch and kill it, it is lunch!

 The next members of the zoo family we set out to spend time with are the large birds.
 The San Diego Zoo has beautiful large natural aviaries with many beautiful and majestic birds.
 This magnificent Great Blue Heron is a must-see on any zoo exploration.